gve-sw/GVE_DevNet_WebexDevicesExecutiveRoomQuadCamSwitcherMacro/README.md

 * xAPI

 ## Installation/Configuration
 This sample includes 2 macros that are installed on separate Webex Codecs to work in conjunction to cover a large executive room with 2 QuadCam cameras given the limitation that only 1 QuadCam can be connected to a codec.
-The first QuadCam is connected to the main codec (typically a Webex Codec Plus) and the second one to the auxiliary codec (typically a Webex Codec Plus) which in turn has it's HDMI 1 video output connected to the main codec into it's HDMI 2 input.
+The first QuadCam is connected to the main codec (typically a Webex Codec Pro) and the second one to the auxiliary codec (typically a Webex Codec Plus) which in turn has it's HDMI 1 video output connected to the main codec into it's HDMI 2 input.

 This diagram shows how the codecs should be connected when it comes to the video connections.
 Notice that the camera input 2 on the Primary (Main) Codec comes from
 Output 1 on the Auxiliary codec since we are just using that codec to pass along the video from the QuadCam.